 |Executive Director, Center for Law and Global Affairs

-Jaynes graduated from the University of Wisconsin Law School, where he was a Managing Editor on the Wisconsin Law Review and member of the Moot Court Board.
-He received his English degree with high distinction from the University of Michigan and was inducted into the Phi Beta Kappa National Honor Society.
+Jaynes graduated from the University of Wisconsin Law School, where he was a managing editor on the Wisconsin Law Review and member of the Moot Court Board.
+He received his English degree with high distinction from the University of Michigan and was inducted into Phi Beta Kappa.

 B.A., University of Michigan, 2003